jackhman/sergio-martin-rubio-site/_posts/2019-10-10-automated-dependency-updates-with-dependabot.md

 ## Advance Integrations

-Dependabot can be also used by itself.
-The oficial repository provides a script to run it with Docker or have a repository dedicated to the script and configure a GitLab CI pipeline to run it periodically.
+**Dependabot** can be also used by itself.
+The oficial repository provides a _Ruby_ script to run it with _Docker_ or have a repository dedicated to the script and configure a _GitLab CI_ pipeline to run it periodically.